 How to use Velcro Rollers in 4 Easy Steps

 - Velcro rollers are best applied when hair is not completely dry.
-Hair should be prepped with a styling product before applying the rollers.
+Hair should be prepped with a styling product before rough drying and applying the rollers.

 - Decide where you are going to place the rollers and take a small section of hair.
 You should start by taking a section of hair no greater than half the width of the roller.
 It’s a common mistake to take too much hair in each section.
 This makes the application more difficult and hair can become tangled.